 Setting up Heroku and MySQL for production deployment

-, we will be using MySQL
+, you will use MySQL

 .

-Next, we need to create a remote MySQL
+Next, create a remote MySQL

-instance via ClearDB.
+instance via jawsDB.

 Note: To have add-ons on your Heroku applications, you need to set up billing on Heroku.
 Make sure to add a billable card on your account settings.